angelovangel/wink/README.md

 <a name="footnote1">1</a>: The reads generated *before* the pipeline is started are also included in the analysis by changing their timestamps.
 Take care if you rely on this information for other purposes.

-<a name="footnote2">2</a>: Certainly will not run on Windows.
-MacOS and Linux are fine.
+<a name="footnote2">2</a>: The nextflow pipeline does not finish, because it keeps watching for new files.
+When run via the Shiny app, it is killed by the R process when you close the browser window.
+When run on the command line, you can kill it with Ctr-C.